akshaygholap45/tf-for-all/README.md

 >Automate your Infrastructure with Terraform

 1. What is Terraform
-    - Infrastructure as a code tool that helps you declare the configuration for your server deployment on any cloud platform or your on-premise infrastructure.
+    - Infrastructure as code tool that helps you declare the configuration for your server deployment on any cloud platform or your on-premise infrastructure.
     - Terraform creates and manages resources on cloud platforms and other services through their application programming interfaces (APIs).
 Providers enable Terraform to work with virtually any platform or service with an accessible API.
     - Terraform makes use of HCL (HashiCorp Configuration Language) which is easy to understand

 2. Why you need it
-    - Infrastructure deployment includes a lot of factors related to server environment, incoming and outgoing network, user authentication and authorization strategy.
+    - Infrastructure deployment includes a lot of factors related to the server environment, incoming and outgoing network, user authentication and authorization strategy.
     - One of the most crucial parts of the infrastructure is to maintain the steady state of the user configuration, lifecycle of the server and stability of your application deployed on those servers.
     - Terraform is used to automate infrastructure provisioning using reusable, shareable, human-readable configuration files.
 The tool can automate infrastructure provisioning in both on-premises and cloud environments.